pedorich-n/home-server-nixos/docs/initial_install.md

 2. Burn the ISO onto USB using [Rufus](https://rufus.ie/en/)
 3. Boot from the USB
 4. Generate & use new SSH host key
-   1. `just generate-host-key` or `nix run .#generate-host-key`
+   1. `just generate-host-keys` or `nix run .#generate-host-keys`
    2. The output should contain the public key in plain text and path to keys in the temporary folder
    3. Add the newly generated public key to `recipients.txt` file in `home-server-nixos-secrets` repo
    4. Encrypt secrets & push the changes
    5. Fetch new secrets in this repo `nix flake lock --update-input home-server-nixos-secrets`
-   6. Copy the path to the keys from the `generate-host-key`'s output
+   6. Copy the path to the keys from the `generate-host-keys`' output
 > [!CAUTION]
 > This will erase the disk and create new partitions.
 DATA WILL BE LOST
 4. Run `nix run github:nix-community/nixos-anywhere -- --extra-files "<path-to-keys>" --flake ".#<machine>" root@nixos`